Thank you for visiting our website.

 Criteria SARPE MARPE

-Invasiveness Moderate surgical Non-surgical (local anesthesia)
+Invasiveness Moderate surgical procedure Non-surgical procedure (local anaesthesia)

-Anchorage Bone via osteotomy Bone via miniscrews
+Anchorage Bone support via osteotomy Bone support via mini-screws

 Complications Surgical Technical (screws, inflammation)

-Bone-supported maxillary distraction is evolving rapidly thanks to digital technologies and diversified protocols.
-MARPE, with its minimally invasive approach and direct bone anchorage via miniscrews, offers an effective and well-tolerated option for young adults, while limiting dentoalveolar side effects.
+Bone-supported maxillary distraction is undergoing major development with the integration of digital technologies and the diversification of protocols.
+MARPE, with its minimally invasive approach and direct bone support via mini-screws, offers an effective and well-tolerated alternative for young adults, while limiting dentoalveolar effects.
+SARPE, for its part, remains essential for older patients, guaranteeing stable skeletal expansion through surgical osteotomy.